Soojin-Lee0819/PoliticsOfCodeFinal/README.md

   })
 ````

+As seen from the bias in Amazon resume recommendation, the lack of complete data can lead to biases.
+The data set in the API does not reflect the entire population on the earth.
+It only works based on the sample population used to create a dataset.
+For example, the data used to train Amazon's facial recognition was mostly based on white faes, leading to issues detecting darker-skinned faces.
+Another example of representation bias is datasets collected through smartphone apps, which ended up not representing lower-income or older demographics.

-Just like any dataset, there are For example, if I type in eraser, that is not within the data set, I added an alert system that notifies that 'this name is undefined'
+The method for how the names and the associated data are collected weren't specified, while exploring this website, users will be able to notice that certain names are significantly underrepresented.
+For the names that are not within the data set, or if the user type-in non-name objects like eraser, I added an alert system that notifies that 'this name is undefined'.

 ## Part 2: Experiment & Critical Analysis